For rich gaming experiences on the web, the weapon of choice is WebGL, which is rendered on HTML

 The basics of 3D theory centers around shapes represented in a 3D space, with a coordinate system being used to calculate their positions.
 See our Explaining basic 3D theory article for all the information you need.

-It's hard to imagine a game without the collision detection — we always need to work out when something is hitting something else.
-We have information available for your to learn from:
+It's hard to imagine a game without collision detection — we always need to work out when something is hitting something else.
+We have information available for you to learn from:

-PlayCanvas is a popular 3D WebGL game engine open sourced on GitHub, with an editor available online and good documentation.
-See the Building up a basic demo with PlayCanvas subpage for high level details, and further articles showing how to create demos using the PlayCanvas library, and the online editor.
+PlayCanvas is a popular 3D WebGL game engine open-sourced on GitHub, with an editor available online and good documentation.
+See the Building up a basic demo with PlayCanvas subpage for higher-level details, and further articles showing how to create demos using the PlayCanvas library, and the online editor.

 With this article we just scratched the surface of what's possible with currently available technologies.
 You can build immersive, beautiful and fast 3D games on the Web using WebGL, and the libraries and frameworks build on top of it.